01binary/switchback/boards/EmbeddedMIDIKeyboard/readme.md

 ### Controller

-The [ESP32-S3-DEVKITC-1-N8](https://www.digikey.com/en/products/detail/espressif-systems/ESP32-S3-DEVKITC-1-N8/15199021) was chosen as the controller because it can function like a Bluetooth MIDI device.
-A computer running sequencer software like Ableton Live can connect to this embedded MIDI controller, and pressing keys will then play notes in the program.
+The [ESP32-S3-DEVKITC-1-N8](https://www.digikey.com/en/products/detail/espressif-systems/ESP32-S3-DEVKITC-1-N8/15199021) was chosen as the controller because it can function like a Bluetooth MIDI device, and it's also used for the embedded oscilloscope board which is also a part of this project.

 ### Capacitive Touch